asivitz/Hickory/Readme.md

 data SysData = SysData Int
 ```

 The system type itself just contains a run function, but that run function is given a reference to a SysData value, so that it can change the data over time.
+The run function also takes a delta time value, which the engine passes in at every step.

 We define 'make' and 'run' functions to build the system.